TempusOwl/dok-test/content/en/docs/essentials/fake-doms-explained/index.md

 ## Inexperienced Doms

 Not all Doms will have the understanding or knowledge needed for being a good & genuine Dominant, this is normal and part of learning to be a Dom.
 It takes time for a Dominant to find their voice with trial and error.
-In those moments of having awkward moments, laughs, and fails that does not make you any less genuine or "fake".
-If you respect the values of BDSM and hold them to your heart you are a real dominant.
+In those moments of having awkward moments, laughs, and fails, that does not make you any less genuine or "fake".
+If you respect the values of BDSM and hold them to your heart, you are a real dominant.
 We all start somewhere :)

 ## Conclusion